zranger1/pyblaze/README.md

 # pyblaze
-A Python library that presents a simple, synchronous interface for communicating with and controlling a Pixelblaze LED controller.
+A Python library that presents a simple, synchronous interface for communicating with and controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

 ## Version 0.0.1
 Initial release - here be dragons (hopefully not, but bugs are within the realm of possibility)

 ## Requirements
-Python 3.4-3.7
+Python 3.4-3.7 (written and tested on 3.7.7)

 websocket-client (installable via pip, or from https://github.com/websocket-client/websocket-client (Python 3.8 and above are not yet supported by websocket-client module)